-What are the symptoms?
+What are the symptoms of B12 deficiency?

 - Loss of appetite

 - Stomach issues

-• Weight loss
+- Weight loss

-• Mouth and tongue ulcers
+- Mouth and tongue ulcers

-• Nerve damage
+- Nerve damage

-• Pins and needles or loss of sensation in fingers and toes
+- Pins and needles or loss of sensation in fingers and toes

 - Muscle weakness

-• Sight and memory problems
+- Sight and memory problems

-• Mood changes and depression
+- Mood changes and depression

 What causes vitamin B12 deficiency, and who is at risk?

 The most common cause of vitamin B12 deficiency is an autoimmune disease called pernicious anaemia.
 This condition causes the body to produce an antibody that attacks the protein responsible for extracting vitamin B12 from food.

 How is vitamin B12 deficiency diagnosed?

 For example, even if the results showed a normal range of vitamin B12 in the blood, the levels of useful active B12 could still be low.
 This is why Medichecks measure active B12 so that you can get clear, accurate and useful results.

-How is it treated?
+How is a vitamin B12 deficiency treated?

-A vitamin B12 deficiency or Pernicious Anaemia needs to be diagnosed and treated as soon as possible, as some problems caused by the condition can be irreversible .
-Potential complications caused by prolonged vitamin B12 or folate deficiency include:
+A vitamin B12 deficiency or pernicious anaemia should be diagnosed and treated promptly — some problems caused by the condition can be irreversible, though complications are rare .

 - Damaged nervous system